Iron Supplement

 Drug Classification

-Iron supplements belong to mineral supplements, classified under "Iron Metabolism Modulators."
-Their mechanism involves directly replenishing iron stores in the body, promoting hemoglobin and cytochrome enzyme system synthesis.
+Iron supplements fall under mineral supplements, classified as "Iron Metabolism Modulators."
+Their mechanism involves directly replenishing iron reserves in the body, promoting hemoglobin and cytochrome enzyme system synthesis.
 They are considered therapeutic mineral supplements rather than chemical drugs.

 Indications

-Primarily used for patients with diagnosed iron deficiency anemia, characterized by hemoglobin levels below normal and decreased ferritin.
-Applicable in the following clinical situations:
+Primarily used for patients with diagnosed iron deficiency anemia, characterized by low hemoglobin levels and decreased ferritin.
+Applicable clinical situations include:

 • Chronic blood loss due to heavy menstruation